fpcorso/data-blog/content/2022-11-25-creating-chord-diagram-in-python-to-visualize-connections.md

 A chord diagram shows all the possible options for a categorical value and the number of connections between each option.
 PROVIDE EXAMPLE

-If the data point you are trying to visualize has fewer than a dozen or possible options, the chord diagram is a great way to analyze and view the connections.
+The chord diagram is a great way to analyze and view the connections.

 ## Creating a Chord Diagram in Python